arsalan-19/ai-expense-tracker-telegram-v1/README.md

 Instead of adding features, I focused on removing effort.

-That shift changed how the product works entirely.

 ---

-## About Me
+## Author

-Built this as a personal system to improve financial discipline and to explore how AI can simplify everyday workflows.
+Built as a personal system to improve financial discipline using simple AI and automation.

 ---